http4k/http4k/src/docs/cookbook/record_and_replay/index.md

 A set of classes to provide simple recording/replaying of HTTP traffic.
-This is perfect for testing purposes, or in environments where no proper caches are available.
+This is perfect for testing purposes, or in short lived, low traffic environments where no proper caches are available.

 ### Gradle setup
 ```